jnozzi/cocoadev.com/SiteContent/General/ReplacingSafari.markdown

 I'm writing a web browser for myself.
 It is intended to be a replacement for Safari.
-I can drag-and-drop [[URLs]] fine.
-What I cannot do is click on [[URLs]] in emails and have the [[URLs]] open up in my browser.
+I can drag-and-drop General/URLs fine.
+What I cannot do is click on General/URLs in emails and have the General/URLs open up in my browser.
 I will kindly request that you also leave your solution as a comment under http://wits2020.net/archives/000464.html in addition to here as I don't usually check this site.
 Thanks a bunch!

 ----